Contents

 Problem

-- Monolithic codebase tightly coupled to views and business logic
+- Monolith tightly coupled to views and business logic

-- Authentication and session handling vulnerable to common OWASP issues
+- Auth/session handling vulnerable to common OWASP issues

 Solution